Struggling to Reactivate Inactive Customers? AI Can Help

 Reconnect with what makes your brand special.
 Lean into your brand’s strengths.
 For inactive customers, great re-engagement messaging lets them know what they’re missing.

 Showcase new features, better service, or member-only content that matches their preferences.
-Examples of value propositions to emphasize include:
+Examples of value propositions to emphasise include:

 Create a Sense of Urgency

 Urgency is one of the most powerful motivators for action.
-Incorporate time-sensitive language or limited-time offers to create urgency and impulse.
-For example, “48-hour flash sale” or “only 5 left in stock” may compel someone to act quickly.
+Incorporate time-sensitive language or limited-time offers to create a sense of urgency and impulse.
+For example, phrases like “48-hour flash sale” or “only five left in stock” may prompt someone to act quickly.

 Urgency tactics include:

-- Offering exclusive discounts with a clear expiration date.
+• Offering exclusive discounts with a precise expiration date.

-Reactivating those inactive customers is no easy task, and it takes a strategic, multichannel effort to make sure your messages are landing where they count the most.
-By optimizing across these different channels, you can develop a multi-channel and cross-platform reactivation campaign that’s more visible, more personalized, and more impactful.
+Reactivating those inactive customers is no easy task, and it requires a strategic, multichannel effort to ensure your messages are landing where they count the most.
+By optimising across these different channels, you can develop a multi-channel and cross-platform reactivation campaign that’s more visible, more personalised, and more impactful.

-Aligning these tactics both across channels and in execution creates a more cohesive experience for your audience members and increases the chance that they will be re-engaged.
+Aligning these tactics both across channels and in execution creates a more cohesive experience for your audience members, increasing the likelihood that they will be re-engaged.

 Email Marketing Strategies

-Email is still the centerpiece of any reactivation campaign.
-First, you should create email reactivation win-back email series that are customized to different customer audiences.
+Email is still the centrepiece of any reactivation campaign.
+First, you should create email reactivation win-back email series that are customised to different customer audiences.
 A well-timed multi-touch sequence—with three to five emails—slowly rolling out higher levels of incentive works wonders.

 These incentives might range from attractive discounts to lucrative loyalty credits.
-Segmentation is key—dive deep into customer behavior to personalize reinvigorated emails, like reminders at loyalty milestones, to spark those customers back to life.
+Segmentation is key—dive deep into customer behaviour to personalise reinvigorated emails, like reminders at loyalty milestones, to spark those customers back to life.

-To maximize engagement, make sure emails are attractive, easy to read on mobile devices, and drive action with direct CTAs.
+To maximise engagement, ensure emails are visually appealing, easy to read on mobile devices, and prompt action with clear CTAS.

 Checklist for effective email reactivation: